-General ARTHUR LICHTE (Air Mobility Command Commander, U.S. Air Force): This is an American tanker.
+ARTHUR LICHTE: This is an American tanker.
 It's flown by American Airman.
 It has a big American flag on the tail, and every day, it will be out there saving American lives.

 RAZ: But Boeing, which declined to comment, will almost certainly protest the decision.
 Instead, Boeing's press office put forth labor union officials to denounce the Air Force's decision.

-Mr. PAUL SHEARON (Secretary-Treasurer, IFPTE): These are U.S. tax dollars that are being spent, and it's like a stimulus package for the European economy.
+PAUL SHEARON: These are U.S. tax dollars that are being spent, and it's like a stimulus package for the European economy.

 RAZ: This is Paul Shearon with the Engineer's union, IFPTE.

 SHEARON: The airplane's going to be manufactured in France and as far as the U.S. manufacturer, it's simply a front company that's going to be used to call it an American airplane.